zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 Alice and Bob want to have a contract ContractAB, and if it doesn't work, they want to be refunded.
 Alice wants to be refunded the USD equivalent of what she had put in, and she wants it in the USD_* contract that will expire as soon as possible.

-if ContractAB gets cancelled, Alice's tokens in ContractAB all get converted to USD_* tokens, which are totally fungible with all the other USD_* tokens, because their outcome is deteremined by the same USD_* on-chain contract.
+if ContractAB gets cancelled, Alice's tokens in ContractAB all get converted to USD_* tokens, which are totally fungible with all the other USD_* tokens, because their outcome is determined by the same USD_* on-chain contract.

 A more computer science description.